opentoonz/opentoonz_docs/source/applying_special_fx.rst

     Select the links you want to delete and do one of the following:

-    - Choose Edit > Delete.
+    - Choose Edit > **Delete**.

-    - Right-click any selected link and choose Delete from the menu that opens.
+    - Right-click any selected link and choose **Delete** from the menu that opens.

 .. tip:: **To connect a node to the Xsheet node:**

     Do one of the following:

-    - Click and drag the output port of the node to the input port of the Xsheet node.
+    - Click and drag the output port of the node to the input port of the **Xsheet** node.

-    - Right-click the node you want to connect to the Xsheet node, and choose Connect to Xsheet from the menu that opens.
+    - Right-click the node you want to connect to the Xsheet node, and choose **Connect to Xsheet** from the menu that opens.

 .. tip:: **To disconnect a flow from the Xsheet node:**